gerardVM/terraform-aws-iam-identity-center/README.md

 ## Yaml settings

 - **For users:**
+  - **name.first:** (Optional) First name of the user.
+  - **name.last:** (Optional) Last name of the user.
+Required if user definition does not include a name in the shape of name.surname.
+  - **email:** (Required) Email of the user.
-  - **cli-config:** (Optional) Boolean value to indicate if the user should have a CLI configuration file created.
-Default is true.
+  - **cli-config:** (Optional) A boolean value indicating if the user should have a unique permission set focused on CLI, recommended for AWS CLI usage.
+The default value is true.
   - **groups:** (Optional) List of groups to which the user should be added.
   - **permissions:** (Optional) Map of permissions and accounts to which the user should have access to.
 The accounts are defined as a list of account aliases.
   - **resources:** (Optional) Map of accounts and resources to which the user should have access to.
 The resources are defined as a list of actions and resources.
 The actions and resources are defined as a list of strings.
 - **For groups:**
-  - **permissions:** (Required) Map of permissions and accounts to which the group should have access to.
+  - Map of permissions and accounts to which the group should have access to.
 The accounts are defined as a list of account aliases.
 - **Duration:** (Optional) Duration of the role session.
-Default is PT12H.
+The default value is PT12H.
 Format is ISO 8601 duration.
 Applicable for permissions and resources options.

 ## Notes

 - **AWS Service Access Principals:** Ensure to include "sso.amazonaws.com" within the aws_service_access_principals list in your Terraform configuration for the aws_organizations_organization resource.

-- **Email Format Requirement:** The module operates effectively when user emails follow the "name.surname" format.

 ## License